-It’s always a treat when the Supporting Actor in a movie dives into play and blows every other cast member out of the water – including the lead.
+It’s always a treat when a Supporting Actor in a movie dives into play and blasts every other cast member out of the water – including the lead.
 Even more so when no one sees it coming.
 Here’s a countdown of my top 5 support acts to sail in and steal not just a few scenes, but pretty much the whole damn schebang…

 Christophe Waltz emerged out of nowhere in 2009 as the whimsical, villainous Col. Hans Landa of Inglourious Basterds; sliding into the Tarantino neo-noir set like a glove.
 With his quirky charisma and sardonic wickedness, the Austrian-German actor outshines even Brad Pitt, as Lt Aldo Rainer – leader of the Basterds.
 His performance earned him his first Oscar, led him nicely on to his second (for 2012’s Django Unchained), and no doubt sets him up for a tasty Tarantino-hat-trick – with the eagerly awaited The Hateful Eight on its way.
 Not bad for your first five years in film.